AGE OF BRONZE,

 All the drama of the ancient and thrilling tradition unfolds before your eyes, with all

 the familiar people and events of the Trojan War.

-Age of Bronze is first serialized in individual issues of the comic book series.
+Age of Bronze is first serialized in individual digital issues of the comic book series.
 The story is then collected into volumes as graphic novels.
-The first several of seven projected volumes are available now.
-Volume one is titled A THOUSAND SHIPS, volume two is titled SACRIFICE, and the first part of volume three is titled BETRAYAL.
+The first several of seven projected parts are available now.
+Volume one is titled A THOUSAND SHIPS.
+Volume two is titled SACRIFICE.
+Volume three is titled BETRAYAL, and the first two parts of BETRAYAL are available as BETRAYAL PART ONE and BETRAYAL PART TWO.